ycoll/Yasmin-Collyer-CV/README.md

 When testing my website I went through each section and ensured that they all worked as intended and were responsive.

+- I tested my form and made it as functional as I could with my current skills.
 - I went through my user story of a potential employer and everything went smoothly except for my contact form.
 This form isn't functional as I haven't learned any JavaScript yet, I plan on fixing this issue in the future once I have the skills to do so.

 I tested my website on all screen sizes and found it to be fully responsive